artwist-polyakov/pokitoki-advanced/README.md

 ### Forwarding

-Say you received a message from a colleague or read a post on a channel and want to ask a question.
-Simply forward the message to the bot and answer the clarifying question it asks.
+Forward a message from another chat and then send your question.
+The bot will combine the forwarded text with your question before replying.

 ### Analyzing Documents and Images